GYan58/lhr-work/README.md

 # Citation
-If you use the simulator or some results in our paper in a published project, please cite our work by using the following bibtex entry
+If you use the simulator or some results in our paper for a published project, please cite our work by using the following bibtex entry

 ```
 @article{yan2021lhr,